MVP3 Foundation

 To protect young people and uphold community standards, all entries must:

-Show respectful and age‑appropriate portrayals of people, relationships, and communities
+Present respectful and age-appropriate portrayals of people, relationships, and communities

-Avoid explicit, graphic, or harmful material, including:
+Avoid content that is explicit, graphic, defamatory, harassing, exploitative, or otherwise harmful

 Sexual content or nudity